- What are the minimum requirements for the graduate programs (Ph.D. and M.A.)?

 The Graduate Committee evaluates all supporting documents in every application as a whole package.
 We do not rely on a numerical formula to evaluate applications.
 We simply do not keep track of the said statistics.

-As of summer 2011, for those who provide their official TOEFL/GRE reports, the institution code is 6334.
+Currently, for those who provide their official TOEFL/GRE reports, the Kansas State University institution code is 6334.
 The department code is 84 for TOEFL and 1801 for GRE.
 Because ETS does change the codes from time to time, you may wish to double check these codes with ETS.
 International applicants who have received degrees in the last two years from a United States (or United Kingdom, Australia, Canada, but not French Canadian) college or university are not required to submit a TOEFL score but must take an English Proficiency Test upon arrival to Kansas State University.
 If s/he fails the EPT test, s/he must take some ESL courses.